 There are many factors that go into how much money a sitter gets paid.
 A few common ones include:

 It’s no secret that, in general, babysitters tend to make more money in areas with a higher cost of living.
-Check out our babysitting rate calculator to see what the going rate is in your area.
+Check out the going rate for babysitting in your state or use our babysitting rate calculator to see what the going rate is in your area.
 It may even be worth it to seek out babysitting jobs in the next town or city over if there’s a big pay differential between the two.

-High demand for sitters is almost always linked to higher pay, so think about what families tend to do during the summer in your town.
+Demand for sitters is often higher in the summer, and high demand for sitters is almost always linked to higher pay.
+That means it’s possible to earn slightly more per hour than you do the rest of the year.
+So think about what families tend to do during the summer in your town.
 Do they stick around and go to work as usual?
 Or do they get out of Dodge for the summer months?
 Rachel Charlupski, founder of The Babysitting Company, points out that where she lives — South Florida — many families travel for the summer, so babysitters aren’t in as high demand.
 In turn, that means sitter rates aren’t as likely to go up in her location during the summertime.

 Number of hours